-Assistive technology (AT) is any item, piece of equipment or software that can improve the capabilities of individuals with disabilities.
+Assistive technology (AT) is any item, piece of equipment, or software that can improve the capabilities of job seekers with disabilities.

 Assistive Technology may include:

 - Specialized software, such as voice recognition software, screen reading software and other products to assist with reading and writing

 - Mobile devices to assist with organization and time management